alexb7711/sa-pap/docs/milp-approach.md

 ***

-This document outlines the simulated annealing approach to the bus charging scheduling problem utilizing Mixed Integer Linear Programming (MILP) constraints as the method of determining feasible charging schedules.
+This document outlines the simulated annealing (SA) approach to the bus charging scheduling problem utilizing Mixed Integer Linear Programming (MILP) constraints as the method of determining feasible charging schedules.
 The problem statement is as follows: given a set of routes for a fleet of Battery Electric Buses (BEB), generate an optimal charging schedule to minimize:

 * Consumption cost (amount of electricity used over a certain time)
 * Demand cost (rate at which electricity is being used)

-within the constraints that the buses have sufficient charge to complete the working day and do not have any delays in departing from the station.
+within the constraints that the buses have sufficient charge to complete the working day and do not have any delays in their respective routes.

-Simulated Annealing (SA) shall be introduced and utilized as a means of finding the global optima of the objective function/MILP constraint formulation; however, there are other mechanisms similar to SA that may be utilized.
+Simulated Annealing (SA) shall be introduced and utilized as a means of finding the global optima of the objective function/MILP constraint formulation; however, there are other metaheuristic mechanisms similar to SA that may be utilized.

 # Simulated Annealing
 SA is a local search (exploitation oriented) single-solution based (as compared to population based) metaheuristic approach in which its main advantage is simplicy [@Gendreau2018-pw].
 This model is named after its analogised process where a crystalline solid is heated then allowed to cool very slowly until it achieves its most regular possible crystal lattice configuration [@Henderson].
 There are five key components to SA: